kaysalawu/gcp-network-terraform/prerequisites/README.md

 Proceed to **step 3.3**.

-**3.3** Run the following commands to enable the required APIs and services used in the lab:
+**3.3** Run the following commands to enable the required APIs and services used in the lab project:

 ```sh
 gcloud services enable compute.googleapis.com